La Trobe University: On-campus facilities

 The Bundoora campus is home to the La Trobe University Medical Centre and La Trobe Private Hospital.

-Bundoora also has sporting and recreation facilities such as an indoor pool, gyms, playing fields, and indoor stadiums.
+Bundoora also has sporting and recreation facilities such as an indoor pool, gyms, playing fields (including the Tony Sheehan Oval), and indoor stadiums.
 A-League franchise Melbourne City have constructed a $15 million training facility on the campus grounds.
 Prior to the construction of its new training facilities, the Essendon Football Club had trained at La Trobe University during the summer.
 Additionally the Sport Program exists to assist student athletes.

 The university is also home to the Centre for Dialogue, an interdisciplinary research institution which delves into certain intercultural and inter-religious conflicts, both in the domestic setting and in international relations.
 In March 2009, the centre attracted controversy in hosting a lecture given by former Iranian President Mohammad Khatami (1997–2005).
 Khatami emphasised the importance of dialogue between civilizations, especially in relation to quelling misunderstandings between the Islamic world and the West.

-The Centre for Dialogue has also won acclaim for its leadership programme for young Muslims, implemented predominantly in Melbourne's northern suburbs.
+The Centre for Dialogue has also received attention for its leadership programme for young Muslims, implemented predominantly in Melbourne's northern suburbs.